You spend months preparing for your baby, but nothing prepares you for the moment you look at your newborn and feel… nothing.

 That’s when your maternal instinct becomes steady and with it everything you’re missing now.

-Everything will be transforming in you gradually and naturally.
+Everything will transform gradually and naturally.

 You need to realise that having a baby is a shock to the whole system, to your body and mind.